-- When pupils have been identified as having SEND before they start in the Reception class at Buckstones, we work with the people who already know them.
+- Each child with SEND has a different starting point and the goals for each child will be different. - When pupils have been identified as having SEND before they start in the Reception class at Buckstones, we work with the people who already know them.
 We visit the pre-school / nursery to meet with staff, parents and if necessary, professionals from outside agencies so that we can gather relevant information.
-We can then use this information to inform the support / provision that we will need to implement in our school setting. - For pupils who are transferring from another school, we liaise with the child's current school so that we can gather all the necessary information about the child's needs, in order for us to implement the necessary support / provision. - If you tell us you think your child has SEND we will discuss this with you and investigate.
+We can then use this information to inform the support / provision that we will need to implement in our school setting. - For pupils who are transferring from another school, we liaise with the child's current school so that we can gather all the necessary information about the child's needs, in order for us to implement the necessary support / provision.

+- - If you tell us you think your child has SEND we will discuss this with you and investigate.
 We will then share our findings with you and agree with you what we will do next and what you can do to help your child (see below).
 This may or may not result in your child being included on our SEND register. - If our staff think that your child has SEND this may be because they are not making the same progress as other pupils.
 If necessary, we may carry out observations and assessments and will also look at continuous data to determine levels of progress.
 We will then share our findings with you and discuss appropriate ways forward.